365id-AB/idverification-ios/README.md

     participant SDK
     participant 365id Backend
     App->>Customer Backend: Request Token
+    activate Customer Backend
-    Customer Backend->>365id Backend: Request Token using license 365id Backend->>Customer Backend: App Token
+    Customer Backend->>365id Backend: Request Token using license key activate 365id Backend
+    365id Backend->>Customer Backend: App Token + Refresh Token
+    deactivate 365id Backend

     Customer Backend->>App: App Token
+    deactivate Customer Backend
     App->>SDK: App Token + Location Data
+    activate SDK
     loop Process Transaction
         365id Backend->>SDK: Provide instructions for user
         SDK->>365id Backend: Perform requested steps
     end
-    SDK->>App: Transaction Id and status (Ok or Unsuccessful) App->>Customer Backend: Transaction Id
+    SDK->>App: Transaction Id and status (Ok or Unsuccessful) deactivate SDK
+    App->>Customer Backend: Transaction Id
+    activate Customer Backend
-    Customer Backend->>365id Backend: Request: Transaction details using Transaction Id 365id Backend->>Customer Backend: Response: Transaction details
+    Customer Backend->>365id Backend: Request: Transaction details using Transaction Id activate 365id Backend
+    365id Backend->>Customer Backend: Response: Transaction details
+    deactivate 365id Backend
-    Customer Backend->>App: Decide if user should be considered verified
+    Customer Backend->>App: Decide if user should be considered verified deactivate Customer Backend
+    Note over Customer Backend, App: The Token needs to be refreshed for each transaction App->>Customer Backend: Request Token
+    activate Customer Backend
+    Customer Backend->>365id Backend: Refresh Token
+    activate 365id Backend
+    365id Backend->>Customer Backend: New App Token + New Refresh Token deactivate 365id Backend
+    Customer Backend->>App: New App Token
+    deactivate Customer Backend
+    Note over App, SDK: Now the transaction is performed as usual (see above)
 ```

 In writing, this can be described as such:

 - App requests a token.
 This can be handled either by the app directly, or as recommended by the diagram, through your backend services.
 Requesting the first token requires a license key.
 Our recommendation is to store this in your backend, and use it when requesting an app token for the first time.
 Subsequent tokens for a specific device can be requested using the existing token and a refresh token.
 - App uses the received token to start the SDK, beginning a transaction.
-The SDK will take over the app until all requested steps have been completed, after which it'll return a summary of the transaction result, alongside a transaction ID.
+The SDK will take over the app until all requested steps have been completed, after which it will return a summary of the transaction result, alongside a transaction ID.
 - The transaction ID is used to poll 365id services about the details of the transaction.
-Recommendation here is that your backend receives this ID from the App, then makes a decision based on the result received from the 365id Backend API.
+The recommendation here is that your backend receives this ID from the App, then makes a decision based on the result received from the 365id Backend API.

 <br/>
 <br/>